PaulioRandall/p33/README.md

 **Multiple levels of nesting.**

 Here's a graphic with two levels of nesting.
 If this looks familiar then you may have once read _Noise: A Flaw in Human Judgement_ by Daniel Kahneman, Olivier Sibony, and Cass Sunstein.

 This was my motivation for creating this library.
 I wanted to create an interactive graphic that allowed the user to adjust each square and see the effect on other squares.
-The biggest square is Mean Squared Error (MSE) while the other squares represent bias and a breakdown of various types of noise.
+The biggest square is to represent mean squared error (C1) while the other squares represent bias (B1) and a breakdown of the various types of noise (A).

 ```js
 const geometry = generateGeometry({